 “The general reception during our soft launch showed that people are very much open to new retail concepts and are excited to see a public space that is architecturally distinct,” Coates noted.

-Backtracking on the inspiration behind building Century Properties’ very first mall, chief operating officer Marco Antonio related, “Our goal was to create an iconic lifestyle mall with a unique boutique experience.”
+Backtracking on the inspiration behind building Century Properties’ very first mall, President and CEO Marco Antonio related, “Our goal was to create an iconic lifestyle mall with a unique boutique experience.”

 By using the word “boutique,” he refers to the relatively small floor area of the lifestyle center, totaling 50,000 square meters, as compared to the mammoth malls in various parts of the metropolis; but emphasizes Century City Mall’s uniqueness owing to its retail mix, and of course, the brand of luxury that is associated with other Century City developments, such as Trump Tower, Azure, and The Spire.

 “We basically handpicked all the brands that will be part of the mall,” Coates rejoined.
 “One of the criteria we set was that they should be fresh and unique, and this cut across food and retail companies.
 In the end, we chose ones that did not compete with each other, but are definitely the best of their bunch.”

 Fashion and beauty labels are comprised of Desigual, Bench Edited, Zen Nutrients, Fresh/H20, Beauty Bar, Watsons, Crabtree & Evelyn, Hush Puppies, Izod, Swarovski, Marc Coblen, TW Steel, Shiseido and The Face Shop.

 The children’s space on the second level carries Chibi Momo and Toys R’ Us; while sporting goods and accessories are available from Planet Sports, Nike and Res-Toe-Run.